pawelkruzynski/docs/pages/storage_and_backup/object_storage/s3_faq/guide.en-ca.md

 You can encrypt your data in two ways:

 - **SSE-C (Server-Side Encryption with Customer Keys)**: You can provide and manage your own encryption keys, giving you complete control over your data security.
 This option is particularly well-suited to organizations with specific compliance and data security needs, as it allows for exclusive management of encryption keys.
-- **SSE-S3 (Server-Side Encryption with OVHcloud-Managed Keys)**: Simplifies the encryption process by using keys managed by OVHcloud.
+- **SSE-OMK (Server-Side Encryption with OVHcloud-Managed Keys)**: Simplifies the encryption process by using keys managed by OVHcloud.
 This method is ideal for customers who want a robust encryption solution without the complexities of key management.

 When you updload an object, Object Storage uses the encryption key you provide to apply AES-256 encryption to your data.
 When you download an object, you must provide the same encryption key as part of your request.
 Object Storage first checks that the encryption key you provided matches, then decrypts the object before returning the object data to you.

-You can find more information in the following guide: [Encrypt your server-side objects with SSE-C or SSE-S3](/pages/storage_and_backup/object_storage/s3_encrypt_your_objects_with_sse_c).
+You can find more information in the following guide: [Encrypt your server-side objects with SSE-C or SSE-OMK](/pages/storage_and_backup/object_storage/s3_encrypt_your_objects_with_sse_c).

 ### How do I protect my backups?